 In this example, we will show how to create a Tableau Group.
 To do this, first Drag and Drop the Color from Dimension Region to Rows Shelf and Sales Amount from Measures region to Columns Shelf.

 From the above screenshot, you can see that the intelligence has drawn the bar chart.
 Let us add the labels to each bar so that we can see the total amount of sales happened for each color.
 For this, drag and drop the Sales from Measures region to label Field present in Marks Shelf.

 From the above screenshot, you can observe that there are very less amount of sales for Multi, NA, and White color products, so let us merge those low performed products as one.
 To create groups in the tableau, Please select the members you want to include in your category.
 Next, select the Icon present in the tooltip that represents the Group members option.

 Second Approach to Create Tableau Group

-Please select the members you want to include in your group by holding the CTRL or SHIFT button, and right-click on them will open the context menu.
-Please select the Group option from the context menu.
+Please select the members you want to include in your set by holding the CTRL or SHIFT button, and right-click on them will open the context menu.
+Please select the Group option.